AydinCodes/memecoin-minter-next/README.md

-# SolMinter - Solana Token Creator
+# SolHype - Solana Token Creator

-SolMinter is a full-featured web application that allows users to create and deploy Solana tokens with ease.
+SolHype is a full-featured web application that allows users to create and deploy Solana tokens with ease.
 The platform provides a user-friendly interface for token creation, with options for customizing token parameters, metadata, and authority settings.

 ## Features